 The most common form of bankruptcy, Chapter 7 is the type of bankruptcy through which your unsecured debt may be dismissed.
 Some types of unsecured debt include credit card debt, medical bills, and personal loans (except student loans).
 It is also known as the “fresh start” bankruptcy, as it allows you to start over from scratch with your finances.
 With little or no remaining debt, lenders may feel that you will be better able to repay your debts in the future.

-Since it may not be possible for all of your debt to be discharged, our firm can help you understand other options you may have for gaining debt relief.
+Since it may not be possible for all of your debt to be discharged, our legal services in Chula Vista, CA, can help you understand other options you may have for gaining debt relief.
 In some cases, a combination of Chapter 7 and Chapter 13 bankruptcies is appropriate, as may be debt management programs.
 We tailor our approach to suit your goals, needs, and the specifics of your case.
 In addition to handling your Chapter 7 bankruptcy case, we can also assist with related matters pertaining to:

 • Wage Garnishment